 The Parties may mutually agree to appoint a qualified arbitrator.
-Unless otherwise agreed by the Parties, a qualified arbitrator is a retired federal or state court judge, or American Arbitration Association ("AAA") and/ or National Academy of Distinguished Neutrals ("NADN") neutral, located in Arizona with at least fifteen (15) years of working experience related to commercial legal disputes.
-If the Parties do not mutually select an arbitrator for appointment within fifteen (15) days of the expiration of the Negotiation Period, then the arbitrator of the Dispute will be selected and appointed as follows: The Claimant will nominate one arbitrator and notify the Respondent of Claimant's nomination within twenty (20) days of the expiration of the Negotiation Period; the Respondent will within fifteen (15) days of Claimant's delivery of notice of nomination nominate one arbitrator and notify Claimant of Respondent's nomination; and the two nominated arbitrators will then confer amongst themselves and mutually nominate and appoint a third arbitrator and notify the Parties of the same within fifteen (15) days of Respondent's delivery of notice to Claimant.
-Unless otherwise provided herein, the third arbitrator will serve as the sole arbitrator to hear and decide the Dispute identified under the Dispute Notice (the

-"Arbitrator").
-If Claimant fails to nominate an arbitrator and deliver notice of its nomination to Respondent within twenty (20) days of the expiration of the Negotiation Period, then all claims asserted by Claimant under the Dispute Notice will be deemed waived.
-If Respondent fails to timely nominate an arbitrator and provide notice of the same to Claimant under the Procedures, then the arbitrator timely nominated by Claimant will be appointed and serve as the Arbitrator.
-If one or both Parties' nominated arbitrators fail to appoint and notice the appointment of a third arbitrator, then the Dispute will be submitted to the AAA by the Party that noticed the Dispute, and the AAA will select and appoint the Arbitrator under its applicable rules.
+Unless otherwise agreed by the Parties, a qualified arbitrator is a retired federal or state court judge, or American Arbitration Association ("AAA") and/or National Academy of Distinguished Neutrals ("NADM") neutral, located in Arizona with at least fifteen (15) years of working experience related to commercial legal disputes.
+If the Parties do not mutually select an arbitrator for appointment within fifteen (15) years of working experience related to commercial legal disputes.
+If the Parties do not mutually select an arbitrator for appointment within fifteen (15) days of the expiration of the Negotiation Period, then the arbitrator of the Dispute will be selected and appointed as follows: The Claimant will nominate one arbitrator and notify the Respondent's nomination within twenty (20) days of the expiration of the Negotiation Period, then will within fifteen (15) days of Claimant's delivery of notice of nomination nominate and appoint a third arbitrator and notify Claimant of Respondent's nomination; and the two nominated arbitrator will be confer amongst themselves and mutually nominate and appoint a third arbitrator".
+If Claimant fails to nominate (15) days of Respondent's legitied expondent within twenty (20) days of the expiration of the Dispute identified under the Dispute Notice (the "Arbitrator").
+If Claimant fails to timely nominate an arbitrator and notice of logitament will be confered expiration of the same to Claimant under the Dispute waived.
+If Respondent fails to timely nominate an arbitrator, then the Dispute will be deemed waived.
+If Respondent fails to timely nominate an arbitrator, then the Dispute will be expiration from expirator fails to timely nominate an arbitrator.
+If one or both Parties' nominated arbitrators fail to appoint the Arbitrator.
+If one or both Parties' nominated arbitrators fail to appoint the Arbitrator under its applicable rules.